By Malcolm Lee Kitchen III | Margin Of The Law

 “Congress shall make no law…”

 The language is a restraining order.
-It’s a command directed at government, not a gift delivered to citizens.
+It is a command directed at government, not a gift delivered to citizens.

-Were the Constitution the source of your right to speak, the First Amendment would read differently.
+If the Constitution were the source of your right to speak, the First Amendment would read differently.
 It would say “Citizens are hereby granted freedom of speech.”
-But it doesn’t.
+But it does not.
 Because the right preexisted the document.

-The Bill of Rights doesn’t create rights—it forbids government interference with rights you already possess.
+The Bill of Rights does not create rights.
+It forbids government interference with rights you already possess.

-This is what’s called negative rights.
+This is what legal scholars call negative rights.
 A negative right is one that cannot be infringed by outside forces.
 It exists independent of government recognition.
-The Constitution simply prohibits government from touching it.
+The Constitution prohibits government from touching it.

 James Wilson argued the same point: enumerating rights might imply that all those not listed were surrendered.
-And because you can’t enumerate every right a free person possesses, a Bill of Rights could be weaponized to justify government power over unlisted liberties.
+Because you cannot enumerate every right a free person possesses, a Bill of Rights could be weaponized to justify government power over unlisted liberties.

 They were right to worry.